-- 1. Eligible Applicants: An IHE or a private nonprofit organization may apply for a grant to operate a HEP project.
-If a private nonprofit organization other than an IHE applies for a HEP grant, that agency must plan the project in cooperation with an IHE and must propose to operate some aspects of the project with the facilities of that IHE. - 2.
-Cost Sharing or Matching: This competition does not require cost sharing or matching.
-However, consistent with 34 CFR 75.700, which requires an applicant to comply with its approved application, an applicant that proposes non-Federal matching funds and is awarded a grant must provide those funds for each year that the funds are proposed. - 3.
-Subgrantees: Under 34 CFR 75.708(b) and (c) a grantee under this competition may award subgrants-to directly carry out project activities described in its application-to the following types of entities: IHEs and nonprofit organizations.
-The grantee may award subgrants to entities it has identified in an approved application or that it selects through a competition under procedures established by the grantee. - 4.
-Other: Projects funded under this competition must budget for a three-day Office of Migrant Education annual meeting for HEP Directors in the Washington, DC area during each year
+1. Eligible Applicants: An IHE or a private nonprofit organization may apply for a grant to operate a CAMP project.
+If a private nonprofit organization other than an IHE applies for a CAMP grant, that agency must plan the project in cooperation with an IHE and must propose to operate the project with the facilities of that IHE.

+2. Cost Sharing or Matching: This competition does not require cost sharing or matching.
+However, consistent with 34 CFR 75.700, which requires an applicant to comply with its approved application, an applicant that proposes non-Federal matching funds and is awarded a grant must provide those funds for each year that the funds are proposed.

+3. Subgrantees: Under 34 CFR 75.708(b) and (c) a grantee under this competition may award subgrants-to directly carry out project activities described in its application-to the following types of entities: IHEs and nonprofit organizations.
+The grantee may award subgrants to entities it has identified in an approved application or that it selects through a competition under procedures established by the grantee.
-1 Section 3(23) of the Workforce Innovation and Opportunity Act of 2014 (WIOA) defines the term "in-demand industry sector or occupation" as (i) an industry sector that has a substantial current or potential impact (including through jobs that lead to economic self-sufficiency and opportunities for advancement) on the State, regional, or local economy, as appropriate, and that contributes to the growth or stability of other supporting businesses, or the growth of other industry sectors; or (ii) an occupation that currently has or is projected to have a number of positions (including positions that lead to economic self-sufficiency and opportunities for advancement) in an industry sector so as to have a significant impact on the Štate, regional, or local economy, as appropriate.
-Under section 3(23) of WIOA, the State board, or local board, as appropriate, determine whether an industry sector or occupation is in-demand using State and regional business and labor market projects, including the use of labor market information.

-of the project period.
+4. Other: Projects funded under this competition must budget for a three-day Office of Migrant Education annual meeting for CAMP Directors in the Washington, DC area during each year of the project period.
 Such expenses are allowable uses of grant funds and may be included in the proposed project budget.